• Skip to primary navigation

 Can this recipe be frozen?

-Date Recipes we love:
+More Date Recipes

-I found the inspiration for this recipe in the food section of the newspaper, the Ottawa Citizen.
+I found the inspiration for this recipe in the food section of the newspaper the Ottawa Citizen.
 This one dates back to 2006.
-I have made my usual changes to the recipe – I eliminated all the brown sugar in the date filling, since dates are sweet enough, and I decreased the amount of salt.
+I have made my usual changes to the recipe – I eliminated all the brown sugar in the date filling since dates are sweet enough, and I decreased the amount of salt.

 This date bar recipe is the perfect dessert any time of the year.